clementranc/nstarwrap/README.md

 ## Quick start and tutorials

 To quickly learn how to use `nstarwrap`, have a look to the tutorials in the directory `Tutorials`.
-In particular, you can run the [first tuto on a Jupyter Notebook, or just read the notebook on GitHub](https://github.com/clementranc/nstarwrap/blob/main/Tutorials/Tutorial_1/Notebook.ipynb).
+In particular, you can run the [first tuto on a Jupyter Notebook, or just read the notebook on GitHub](https://github.com/clementranc/nstarwrap/blob/main/Tutorials/Tutorial_1/Notebook.ipynb). **Please make sure to run the Jupyter notebook from the corresponding tutorial root directory.

+- [Tutorial 1](https://github.com/clementranc/nstarwrap/blob/main/Tutorials/Tutorial_1/Notebook.ipynb): how to fit star profiles with a PSF model using the Python package EMCEE or a gradient method.
+Simple basic example.

 ## Attributions